Truck Driving Tips

 Semi-Truck Safety Tips

 Needless to say, a lot of different vehicles are considered trucks.
 These include pick-ups, tankers, tow trucks, and a semi-tractor-trailer truck, commonly referred to as a semi-truck or a transport truck.
 Semi-trucks are commonly used by commercial drivers, as they haul a trailer that can transport freight of almost any size.
 To drive them safely, you should try to:

 Be Aware of Your Size

 If you’re transporting freight from place to place, the height and weight of your semi-truck are going to be inconsistent.
-Take note of your vehicle’s size before driving and be mindful of that size as you take turns, pass vehicles, etc. Just to be safe, it’s recommended that you always designate some extra space around your vehicle to act as a cushion and prevent collisions.
+Take note of your vehicle’s size before driving, and be mindful of that size as you take turns, pass vehicles, etc. To stay safe, it’s recommended that you always designate some extra space around your vehicle to act as a cushion and prevent collisions.

 Remember Your Blind Spots

 The sheer size of a semi-truck guarantees that you’re going to have more blind spots than those driving smaller cars.
 These blind spots could be in several places, including behind your mirrors, in front of the cab, or directly behind the truck.
 Be conscious of these blind spots, and adjust your driving accordingly to avoid accidents.

 As a dispatch company, ensuring that our truck drivers follow these truck driver safety tips is our top priority.
 We believe that driving responsibly is crucial to meeting the expectations of our clients.
 The reason?
 Truck drivers that follow these truck driver safety tips, such as being attentive to weather conditions and planning out routes ahead of time, are both consistent and reliable.